Multimode Phonon-Number Measurement and Single-shot Superparity Measurement using Dispersive Shifts in a Trapped Ion: Results

 with coefficients

 where \(\hat{n}_j= \hat{a}_j^\dagger \hat{a}_j\).
 Note that when the sidebands are crowded or when a multi-tone drive is applied, a Schrieffer-Wolff transformation yields a spin-dependent beam-splitter term in the effective Hamiltonian~\cite{chenScalableProgrammablePhononic2023,katzProgrammableQuantumSimulations2023}.
-In our system, the motional modes are well separated, so the beam-splitter term itself is off-resonant enough to be neglected in the following~\cite{supplement}.
+In our system, the motional modes are well separated, so the beam-splitter term itself is sufficiently off-resonant to be neglected in the following (See Supplementary Information).

 We use the dispersive-shift interaction in Eq.~(\ref{eq:H-dispersive-shift}) to encode phonon-number-dependent phases on the spin state.
-The resulting unitary operator is a multimode spin-dependent rotation ($\operatorname{SDR}$),
+The resulting unitary operator is a multimode $\operatorname{SDR}$,